YuliaPelia/YuliaPelia/README.md

 Hi there, I'm Yulia 👋
+- 🔭 I’m currently working on various projects to improve my skills
+- 🌱 I’m currently studying everything I need to bring my ideas to life
+- 🤔 I'm looking for help with finding more time in a single day

 <!--
 **YuliaPelia/YuliaPelia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.